banzaicloud/koperator-docs/docs/install-kafka-operator.md

-The operator installs version 3.1.0 of Apache Kafka, and can run on Minikube v0.33.1+ and Kubernetes 1.21-1.24.
+The operator installs version 3.1.0 of Apache Kafka, and can run on Minikube v0.33.1+ and Kubernetes 1.21-1.24 and RedHat OpenShift 4.11.

 > The operator supports Kafka 2.6.2-3.1.x.